IBM/openapi-validator/README.md

 ##### [options]
 -  -s (--report_statistics) : Print a simple report at the end of the output showing the frequency, in percentage, of each error/warning.
 -  -e (--errors_only) : Only print the errors, ignore the warnings.
+-  -j (--json) : Output results as a JSON object
 -  -d (--default_mode) : This option turns off [configuration](#configuration) and runs the validator in [default mode](#default-mode).
 -  -p (--print_validator_modules) : Print the name of the validator source file the error/warning was caught it.
 This can be helpful for developing validations.
 -  -n (--no_colors) : The output is colored by default.
 If this bothers you, this flag will turn off the coloring.
--  -v (--version) : Print the current semantic version of the validator
+-  -v (--verbose) : Increase verbosity of reported results.
+Use this option to display the rule for each reported result.
 -  -h (--help) : This option prints the usage menu.
 -  -c (--config) <path/to/your/config> : Path to a validator configuration file.
 If provided, this is used instead of .validaterc.
 -  -r (--ruleset) <path/to/your/ruleset> : Path to Spectral ruleset file, used instead of .spectral.yaml if provided.
 -  --debug : Enable debugging output.
+-  --version : Print the current semantic version of the validator

 _These options only apply to running the validator on a file, not to any commands._